 My last Speedball order arrived with a large pile of their newest Speedy Carve formula, along with the Model B presses, tool kits and inks.
-If you have a batch preference for the pink carving blocks, please let me know in the comments section of your order and I will do my best to make sure you get what you want -- not all dates are available in all sizes -- if I possibly can.
-I still have blocks from the earlier 2012 batch in 3 x 4 and all sizes in the newest batch (some of which is still dated 2012, but is noticeably darker pink than the earlier 2012 batch).
+I still have blocks from the earlier 2012 batch in 3 x 4 and all sizes in the newest 2013-style batch (some of which is still dated 2012, but is noticeably darker pink than the earlier 2012 batch and is the newest formula).
+If you still want the earlier formula on those 3 x 4 blocks, let me know and I will make sure you get them.

 Currently, there are four different sizes of OZ Kut to choose from.
 4 x 6, 6 x 8, 8 x 12 and 12 x 12.
 I may get more adventurous with future cuts, though -- let me know if you need a really big block - I have 12 x 24 inch pieces that I think will fit into the USPS Game Board box! :) In any event, if you want to try some, you will find all four sizes listed at the top of the Carving Materials section.